tolinh91/tolinh91.github.io/about.md

 About Data, I am interested in translating data to visual models relating to financial and social issues.

 My Ph.D. is in the invariance of generalized hyperbolic operators under Aluthge transforms and solving Invariant Subspace Problem for Shadowing Operators from Chungnam National University (combined program).
-I earned aa bachelor’s degree in Advance Mathematics at University of Science, Vietnam National University, Hanoi.
+I earned a bachelor’s degree in Advance Mathematics at University of Science, Vietnam National University, Hanoi.

 I am also a Data Analyst and Data Scientist.
 My recent projects are updated here.